 The Constructor shall not enter or use land beyond the site boundary without the permission of the owner.
-If adjacent land is used for any temporary use, then the Constructor shall pay all fees and charges and shall keep the Employer indemnified against any claims that might arise.
+If adjacent land is used for any temporary use (including but not limited to permissions for scaffolding or crane oversail), then the Constructor shall pay all costs and shall keep the Employer indemnified against any claims that might arise.